 Minnesota Court Records Online (MCRO) is a new application to provide online access to Minnesota state district (trial) court records and documents.
-During its first phase of rollout, and for the first time ever, MCRO provides online access to many public district court documents.
+Currently in Phase 2 of its rollout, MCRO provides online access to many public district court documents.

 MCRO will eventually replace MPA Remote as the online platform for public access to district court records.
 MPA Remote will continue to be fully accessible to the public until all three phases of the MCRO rollout are complete.